 1. Inflammation Massage Oil

 Thoroughly mix all ingredients and pour into an essential oil-safe bottle.
-Shake before use and apply blend directly to areas of concern, gently massaging the oil into the body.
+Shake before use and apply this blend directly to areas of concern, gently massaging the oil into the body.
 To get even more out of your massage blend, make sure to relax your mind and body and be intentional with your breathing during use.

 2. Grounding Inhaler Blend